Valuable 18th century painting rediscovered in California home

 According to family lore, Janssen's great-grandparents received the work in the late 1920s as a gift from David Gray, the son of one of the first Ford Motor Co. presidents.
 Gray had purchased it in Spain.

-The painting travelled to various homes in Janssen's family over the years.
+The painting traveled to various homes in Janssen's family over the years.
 When she noticed the canvas coming loose from the scroll, she tucked it under her couch for safekeeping.
-Last year, to fulfil her late-father's wish to discover its origins, Janssen began sleuthing.
+Last year, to fulfill her late-father's wish to discover its origins, Janssen began sleuthing.

 Art experts quickly identified the work as belonging to Cabrera's set of castas, a popular 18th century genre depicting the racial mixing of Spaniards, Africans and indigenous people in colonial Mexico.